eldraco/theinfinitewebpage/README.md

 - It uses the curses libraries to show the amount of data transfered in real time.
 - It can recognize GET and POST requests and give them a lot of data while trying to leave them _stuck_.
 - It can recognize HEAD requests and _stuck_ them also.
 HEAD requests do not download data, but they can wait a long time.
+- It logs everything in a file.
+- The port number can be specified by a parameter.

 When a client connects, the Infinite Web Server shows you its IP, its User-Agent, the requested method, the requested Path, the connection time and the real live information about the data transfered.
 When that client disconnects, it prints the duration of the connection.

+We strongly suggest that you limit the bandwith of this honeypot, because it can eat it.
+Another hack can be to send less data in the code.

 ## Usage
 Just be sure to use a wide console.
 If necessary make your font smaller a couple of times.